Rockslides, icy roads lead to Anchorage highway crashes

-ANCHORAGE, Alaska (AP) — Anchorage police say rockslides caused a near-fatal crash on the Seward Highway.
+ANCHORAGE, Alaska (AP) — A rockslide seriously injured a driver on the Seward Highway.

-Icy roads plagued roads elsewhere in southcentral Alaska and led to the closing of public schools and University of Alaska Anchorage campuses on Friday.
+Police say a large rock fell from a cliff early Friday and struck the roof of a southbound compact car near McHugh Creek.
+The driver was transported to a hospital with life-threatening injuries.

-Police in an announcement shortly before 6 a.m. gave few details about vehicles involved in the rockslide but said the highway had been closed between Miles 111 and 113 near McHugh Creek.
+The crash and debris on the road closed the highway shortly before 6 a.m. between Miles 111 and 113.
+The highway reopened an hour later but police said more slides are possible.

-Police an hour later said the only highway connecting Anchorage to the Peninsula had been reopened.
+Icy roads affected drivers elsewhere in southcentral Alaska and led to the closing of public schools and University of Alaska Anchorage campuses.

 Most Read Local Stories